wesley-trust/wesleytrust-com/_posts/2021-04-14-graph-api-groups-pipeline-apply.md

 ## Invoke Apply Azure AD group
 This function is [Invoke-WTApplyAzureADGroup][function-apply], which you can access from my GitHub.

-Within the pipeline, this imports the validated JSON artifact of groups (should they exist), which is passed to the function via a parameter.
-This then creates a plan of what should be created, updated or removed (as appropriate).
+Within the pipeline, this imports the plan JSON artifact of groups, which is passed to the function via a parameter.
+This contains what groups that should be created, updated or removed (as appropriate).

 ### Pipeline YAML example below:
-_Triggered on a change to the [GraphAPIConfig template repo in GitHub][github-repo]_
+_Triggered on a change to the Azure AD groups within the [GraphAPIConfig template repo in GitHub][github-repo]_

 As Azure AD groups can be created in multiple ways, and by multiple applications, having the config repo being the source of authority didn't seem appropriate, so by default, groups are not removed if they exist in Azure AD and do not exist in the config repo.
+In the future I might consider a "state" file, similar to Terraform to keep track of this.

 _Azure Pipelines automatically downloads artifacts created in the previous stage_